azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 # Challenge 1

 ## Setup part
+Before we learn how a Data Scientist can work with Azure Machine Learning, we first need to create an Azure Machine Learning Workspace.

 In the Azure Portal, first we create a `Resource Group` and name it `aidevcollege`: